avalanche-foundation/ACPs/ACPs/31-enable-subnet-ownership-transfer.md

 ## Motivation

 Once a Subnet is created on the P-chain through a [CreateSubnetTx](https://github.com/ava-labs/avalanchego/blob/v1.10.15/vms/platformvm/txs/create_subnet_tx.go#L14-L19), the `Owner` of the subnet is currently immutable.
-Subnet operators may want to transition ownership of the Subnet to a new owner for a number of reasons, not least of all being rotating the key periodically.
+Subnet operators may want to transition ownership of the Subnet to a new owner for a number of reasons, not least of all being rotating their control key(s) periodically.

 ## Specification